 Since then, I have had two feral (wild) quaker parrots (Myiopsitta monachus) and emigrated with them twice.

-On YouTube, I often see bird owners stroke their birds as if the bird were a cat or dog, but it is my understanding that stroking the back of a bird tends to have a sexual meaning for the bird.
+By the way, on YouTube, I often see bird owners stroke their birds as if the bird were a cat or dog, but it is my understanding that stroking the back of a bird tends to have a sexual meaning for the bird.
 If you want to be friends with a bird who knows you well, stroke the bird under one of the wings.
 Gently insert your finger from the front, but observe how the bird responds.
 Don’t force it.

 Gently stroking a bird’s bill tends to be calming to a bird.
 Soothing.
 Nice.
 Sweet.
+It’s what I did with a blind pelican, for example, who often would only eat if I was the one who fed him.

 Birds have similar reserves about being touched in certain places as humans, by the way.

 One stayed with me for six months and taught me a lot.
 She had an infection, and it had lodged itself in her sinuses, from where she became reinfected, so it was important to treat her.
 I am very grateful for the experience.
-Unfortunately,

 I have also on occasion grabbed a highly inquisitive pigeon who had ventured into a store, in Portsmouth and in Amsterdam.
+I kept one of them overnight, to make sure the bird was okay.
+(Yes.)

 I clean and disinfect with F10, a high-end veterinary product.